 whose posterior mean is

 Bayesian estimation theory \cite{Anderson:1979} ensures that this function $\hat{J_u}$ of the identification data $\mathcal{D}$ minimizes the mean squared error from $J_u(\theta,E)$ over the class of all possible estimators.
-Furthermore $\hat{J_u}$ is unbiased so that it is also the minimum variance estimator.
-This means that in the Bayesian scenario the question if indirect is better or not of direct has found a simple answer.
-Nothing can be better than computing the posterior and using it to average the uncertainty around the MPC objective.
+Furthermore, $\hat{J_u}$ is unbiased and gives the minimum variance estimate of the MPC cost.
+This means that in the Bayesian scenario the question if indirect is better or not than direct has found a simple answer: nothing can be better than computing the posterior, using it to average the uncertainty around the MPC objective and obtaining the control input as the minimizer of the resulting estimate $\hat{J_u}$.
 So,\\

 \emph{in the Bayesian setting the posterior of $\theta$ is the optimal solution of the identification step and contains all the information needed for optimal estimation of the MPC cost.
 Hence, the separation principle holds.}\\